joangro/cloud-endpoints/README.md

 |  App Engine Flex     | :heavy_check_mark: |   :x:                 |  :x:                 |
 |  App Engine Standard | :x:                |   :x:                 |  :heavy_check_mark:  |

+## API baseline structure ##

+All the APIs, despite running in different environments/frameworks, are designed with the same baseline logic.

 ## Repository Structure ##

 * **base**: The base code for the three API implementations.
 It includes the following: